apache/rocketmq/.github/ISSUE_TEMPLATE.md

 The issue tracker is **ONLY** used for bug report and feature request.
+Keep in mind, please check whether there is an existing same report before your raise a new one.

 Any question or RocketMQ proposal please use our [mailing lists](http://rocketmq.apache.org/about/contact/).